tjbalzer/clab-aoscx-labs/03_layer_3_routing/03-vrf_part_1_static_ivrl/README.md

 The next section explains how to make communication between VRF1 and SERVICES, between VRF2 and SERVICES, and maintaining isolation between VRF1 and VRF2.

-#### Test 1: connectivity between Hosts
+#### Test 2: Static Inter-VRF Route Leaking

 Here are the route-leaking lab objectives:

-Hosts in VRF1 need to access server in SERVICES VRF.
+- Hosts in VRF1 need to access server in SERVICES VRF.
 - Hosts in VRF2 need to access server in SERVICES VRF.
 - Hosts in VRF1 should not be able to communicate with hosts in VRF2.